As

 4. In order to make sure that all the buttermilk is out of the butter, place the strainer with the butter in very cold water.
 Gently press out the remaining buttermilk.
 (The colder the better so the butter won't melt).
 Make sure the water stays very cold while continuing to knead the butter until the water is clear and no longer "murky".
 Do you very best to get on the buttermilk pressed out of the butter.
 Remaining buttermilk will cause the butter to spoil quicker.

-5. Place the butter (preferably in an stainless steal or wooden mixing bowl) and add salt to your desired taste.
-(Either use your hands or wooden spoons.
+bowl) and add salt to your desired taste.
+(Either use your hands or

 6. Place butter in your butter dish and ENJOY! & have fun showing off your "Little House On The Prairie" butter.